A Look at Substance Use Among Women and the Need for Improved Women’s Addiction Treatment Resources

 - Fifty-three percent of working mothers reported making less money now than before the pandemic started.

 - Nearly 25 percent of working moms with children under 18 reported having to reduce their work hours to take care of children or a family member over the last year, compared to about working dads compared with about 17 percent of working fathers.

 - Over 20 percent of mothers took a leave of absence to tend to household responsibilities.

-- Men were more than three times as likely as women to be promoted at work over the last year and working dads of children under 18 were five times more likely to be promoted than working moms.
+- Men were more than three times as likely as women to be promoted at work over the year before the study, and working dads of children under 18 were five times more likely to be promoted than working moms.

 - Nearly 25 percent of working moms said they have considered leaving the workforce permanently as a result of working during the pandemic, compared to just six percent of working fathers.

 These figures represent an entrenched perception and antiquated expectations that have not only affected women’s financial health but also their emotional well-being.
 Financial issues are a common driver of stress-related substance use and, ironically, an impediment to care.